 The Company's risk management framework has been designed in accordance with AS/NZS ISO 31000:2009 and this framework is reviewed annually.
-The review for FY2016 has been completed.
+The review for FY2017 has been completed.
 This includes the maintenance of a risk register, which sets out all of the enterprise risks that have been identified and includes and assessment of the risk (risks analysed and evaluated), and treatment plans to mitigate risks.
+The Company currently has no material exposure to economic, environmental and social sustainability risks.

 The risk register is compiled and is reviewed regularly and as required by the CEO/MD and CFO/Company Secretary and senior management to ensure adequate risk control measures have been identified.